Pilot and Feasibility Project Grants

 2) Established investigators with no previous work in diabetes related areas who wish to apply their expertise to a problem in this area.

-3) Established investigators in diabetes/endocrinology research who propose testing innovative ideas that represent a clear departure from ongoing research interests.
+3) Established investigators in diabetes research who propose testing innovative ideas that represent a clear departure from ongoing research interests.

-All eligible investigators must have faculty appointments at the time of the award and be independent investigators.
+All eligible investigators must have faculty appointments at the time of the award.

 Each pilot and feasibility study proposal should clearly state the justification for eligibility of the investigator under one of the above criteria.
 The proposed pilot and feasibility study should present a testable hypothesis and clearly delineate the question being asked, detail the procedures to be followed and discuss how the data will be analyzed.
 The proposal must be on a diabetes-related topic and be submitted using the NIH research project application (RO1) format (PHS398).
 Projects should be well focused since funding for these studies is limited to two years or less.
 Applications can be obtained through the DRC Office at The Anlyan Center for Biomedical Research at 300 Cedar Street, Room S141, this website or by emailing Kathleen Marcucio.

 Pilot project applications should not exceed 7 typewritten pages, excluding: title page, abstract, budget, budget justification, most recent version of the NIH biographical sketch, other support page (list diabetes-related support first, followed by nondiabetes-related research support), and resources and environment.
 These shorter write-ups for new pilots will facilitate both internal and external reviews.
 Please be certain to include an abstract.

 - Specific Aims

 - Background and Significance (up to one page)

 You can download the application here.